romeerez/orchid-orm/packages/docs/src/guide/migration-writing.md

 ## createTable, dropTable

-`createTable` accepts a string for a table name, optional options, and a callback to specify a columns.
+`createTable` accepts a string for a table name, optional options, and a callback to specify columns.

-`dropTable` accepts the same arguments, it will drop table when migrating and create table when rolling back.
+`dropTable` accepts the same arguments, it will drop the table when migrating and create a table when rolling back.

-When creating table withing specific schema, write table name with schema name: `'schemaName.tableName'`.
+When creating a table within a specific schema, write the table name with schema name: `'schemaName.tableName'`.

 Options are: